opnfv/opnfvdocs/docs/configguide/feature-config.rst

 The following sections describe the configuration options for specific platform features provided in Brahmaputra.
 Further details for each feature are captured in the referred project documentation.

+.. <project>/docs/configguide/featureconfig.rst files will be imported below by the build script.